-During January 2023, the Board of Directors proposed the payment of a final net dividend of EUR5,000,076, in relation to the financial year ended 31 December 2022, which amount reflects a dividend per ordinary share of EUR124.38.
-This dividend was approved during the Annual General Meeting held on 21 April 2023.
-Approval by the competent authority was confirmed on 7 September 2023, following which the dividend was paid out.
-On 26 February 2024, the Board of Directors proposed a final net dividend of EUR 5,999,994 reflecting a dividend per ordinary share of EUR129.87, in respect of the financial year ended 31 December 2023, which will be paid out to the shareholder during the financial year ending 31 December 2024 subject to approval by the Annual General Meeting scheduled on 24 April 2024.
-Accordingly, the liability will be recognised during the financial year ended 31 December 2024.
+No dividends were paid or proposed in respect of the financial years ended 31 December 2022.

+On 26 February 2024, the Board of Directors proposed a final net dividend of EUR 3,999,960 reflecting a dividend per ordinary share of EUR222.22, in respect of the financial year ended 31 December 2023, which will be paid out to the shareholder during the financial year ending 31 December 2024 subject to approval by the Annual General Meeting scheduled 24 April 2024, and subject to MFSA approval.